Causality Constraints on Gravitational Effective Field Theories

 This argument can be directly applied to other higher-dim operators.
 In particular, the corrected Regge-Wheeler-Zerilli equations in the presence of dim-6 and dim-8 parity-preserving operators takes a similar form as Eq.~\eqref{master}~\cite{deRham:2020ejn,Cardoso:2018ptl}.
 Up to field redefinitions, there are two additional dim-8 operators beside the one in Eq.~\eqref{LD81}.
 While one of them is parity violating and is beyond the scope of this Letter, another operator $c_2 (\tensor{\varepsilon}{^a^b_e_f} R_{abcd}R^{efcd})^2$ only affects the odd modes with $V^{-} \sim \ell^4$.
 In this case, the odd modes exhibit a time advance when $c_2<0$, and the previous argument indicates that causality demands $c_2>0$, which again is fully consistent with the causality requirements inferred in Ref. \cite{Gruzinov:2006ie}~and with the low-energy EFT arising from type II string theory compactification~\cite{GROSS19861,METSAEV198752}.\\

 The constraints on the dim-8 EFT implicitly assume that dim-6 ones are subdominant, however up to field redefinitions, the generic EFT of gravity could also include the dim-6 operator $ b_1 \tensor{R}{_a_b^c^d} \tensor{R}{_c_d^e^f} \tensor{R}{_e_f^a^b}$ (see App.~\ref{app:EFT}).
 In this case, the EFT corrections are suppressed by $\epsilon = (GM\cut)^{-4}$, with $V \sim \ell^2$ at large $\ell$.
-Performing the same analysis, we find that consistency with causality depends on the sign of the coefficient $b_1$.
-For $b_1=-1$, both modes will always exhibit a resolvable time advance and violate causality whenever $\Lambda <10^{-11}{\rm eV}(M_\odot/M)$ (see App.~\ref{app:timedelay}).
-However, whenever $b_1=+1$ neither mode presents a time advance.
-The statement of infrared causality (imposed by consistency and causality of the UV completion) thus implies that a low-energy EFT of the form \eqref{eq:EFT} can only enjoy a standard causal high-energy completion when the coefficient of the Riemann$^3$ operator is positive or is sufficiently suppressed that it can be ignored as compared to higher order operators.
+Performing the same analysis, we find that odd modes can exhibit a resolvable time advance if $b_1=+1$ while even modes can exhibit a time advance if $b_1=-1$.
+Consistency with causality requires $\Lambda \gtrsim 7.42\times 10^{-10} {\rm eV} (3M_\odot/M) \simeq 419 \mpl^2/M$ (see App.~\ref{app:timedelay}).
+The statement of infrared causality (imposed by consistency and causality of the UV completion) thus implies that a low-energy EFT of the form \eqref{eq:EFT} can enjoy a causal tree-level weakly-coupled high-energy completion only if the coefficient of the Riemann$^3$ operator vanishes or the cut-off scale is at least above $~ 10^{-9} {\rm eV}$.
 This is precisely consistent with known explicit string theory realizations.
 Indeed for maximally supersymmetric and heterotic string theory that coefficient vanishes while it is positive in bosonic string theory \cite{DAppollonio:2015fly}.
-Note, however, that this result is now proven to be generic for any consistent tree-level weakly-coupled UV completion, independently of the details of the specific realization. \\
+Note, however, that this result is now proven to be generic for any consistent tree-level weakly-coupled UV completion, independently of the details of the specific realization.
+Also, this constraint, although obtained by considering the particular dim-6 operator, is imposed on generic EFT with dim-6 operators. \\